 You will also need to consider whether you have enough time to give the job the attention it deserves, as well as the overall cost of DIY vs. the cost of hiring a professional.
 Is the money you will save worth any potential difference in the quality of the work?

-Finally, remember that just because you could do the job yourself doesn’t necessarily mean that you should do it.
-Consider all the influencing factors before you start hammering that first nail.
+Finally, remember that just because you could do the renovation yourself doesn’t necessarily mean that you should do it.
+Learn more about home improvements before hammering your first nail.

 Ask an Expert